pop-os/cosmic-epoch/README.md

 ## Installing on Arch Linux
 Installing via the preferred AUR helper is possible the usual way, e.g.:
 `paru -S cosmic-session-git` or `yay -S cosmic-session-git`
+Important: Git LFS which is used in cosmic-greeter-git won't build since git lfs in makepkg on Arch Linux is not directly supported.
+This Issue can be resolved with using the build tool 'makepkg-git-lfs-proto' from the AUR ('yay -S makepkg-git-lfs-proto').
+This tool then should be used when building.

+There are 2 ways:

+You configure makepkg to use the tool on git lfs on its own.
+Add these variables to '/etc/makepkg.conf': 'BUILDPKG=makepkg-git-lfs-proto BUILDMODULE=git-lfs' Then it will permanetly use the tool on all git lfs operations on your Arch System.
+Or

+You replace the PKGBUILD file on a AUR-Helper Version of the cosmic-greeter-git.
+It will ask for manuell Intervention. 'yay -S cosmic-greeter-git' Then change Directory to the cloned Repository. 'cd cosmic-greeter-git' And replace the PKGBUILD with the one Quackdoc made: https://github.com/Quackdoc/pkgbuild-scripts/blob/Master/cosmic-epoch/cosmic-greeter-git/PKGBUILD After that you can build the cosmic-greeter-git with: 'makepkg -si' You can then continue regulary with the AUR Helper at the Beginning of this Install for Arch.

 Then log out, click on your user, and a sprocket at the bottom right shows an additional entry alongside your desktop environments.
 Change to COSMIC and proceed with log in.
 For a more detailed discussion, consider the [relevant section in the Arch wiki](https://wiki.archlinux.org/title/COSMIC).